assassint2017/Generative-model-using-pytorch/README.md

 ![image](https://github.com/assassint2017/Generative-model-GAN-VAE-using-pytorch/blob/master/img/DCGAN_36.png)

-next are some humanface generate by WGAN-GP
+second are some humanface generate by WGAN-GP

 the image use to train the WGAN is from baidu image